About

 I currently serve as the Co-General Coordinator of the Progressive International, founded in May 2020 to unite, organize, and mobilize progressive forces around the world.

-My prior research focused on the United Kingdom, Mexico, South Africa, and India.
+My prior research focused on Europe, the United Kingdom, Mexico, South Africa, and India.

-As a Rhodes Scholar at the University of Oxford, I examined the comparative political economy of property markets, publishing in West European Politics and The Political Quarterly.
+As a Rhodes Scholar at the University of Oxford, I examined the comparative political economy of property markets — and the place of housing in the story of “populism” in the United Kingdom.

-As a Fulbright Scholar at the Colegio de México in Mexico City, I conducted research on self-help housing and the pursuit of Mexico’s constitutional right to “decent housing.”
+As a Fulbright Scholar at the Colegio de México, I conducted research on self-help housing and the pursuit of Mexico’s constitutional right to “decent housing.”

 At the Abdul Latif Jameel Poverty Action Lab, I examined the competitive dynamics of South Africa’s 2016 municipal elections across communities in the township of Soweto.

-And at the Centre for Policy Research in New Delhi, I conducted fieldwork inside the Delhi Development Authority in order to make sense of the role of bureaucracy in slum redevelopment.
+And at the Centre for Policy Research in New Delhi, I conducted fieldwork inside the Delhi Development Authority in order to articulate the role of bureaucracy in slum redevelopment.

 My research and writing have been featured in the New York Times, The Guardian, The Washington Post, and Foreign Affairs, among others.